 The residency curriculum is a 2-year, dynamic curriculum that covers many aspects of obstetrics and gynecology, in addition to how to be a physician in the 21st Century.
 It covers the humanistic side of medicine, the practical side of medicine, and the business side of medicine.
 We deliver our education using active learning techniques.
-Our curriculum covers Obstetrics, Benign Gynecology, Gynecologic Oncology, Maternal Fetal medicine, and some general Medicine.
-We cover other sub-specialty topics, including Minimally Invasive Gynecology, Reproductive Endocrinology, and Infertility, Female Pelvic Medicine and Reproductive Surgery, Complex Family Planning, Ultrasound, and Pediatric and Adolescent Gynecology.
+Our curriculum covers Obstetrics, Benign Gynecology, Gynecologic Oncology, Maternal-Fetal Medicine, and some general Medicine.
+We cover other sub-specialty topics, including Minimally Invasive Surgery, Reproductive Endocrinology, and Infertility, Urogynecology & Reconstructive Pelvic Surgery, Complex Family Planning, Ultrasound, and Pediatric and Adolescent Gynecology.

 Longitudinal Curriculum

-This curriculum covers many aspects of medicine, including Journal Club, wellness/support, surgical skills, diversity, equity, inclusion and advocacy, and medical education.
+This curriculum covers many aspects of medicine, including Journal Club, wellness/support, surgical skills, and medical education.
 We aim to develop you into the physician of tomorrow with didactics in professional development, practice management, the business of medicine, and patient safety and quality improvement.

 Our Surgical Skills Curriculum has both simulations and lectures, covering both gynecology and obstetrics.
 The curriculum ends with a fun Laparoscopic Olympics to assess your laparoscopic skillset in a fun, competitive atmosphere.
-We also perform a timed Foundations of Laparoscopic Skills test to assess your development through the training program.
 This curriculum is multidisciplinary with many different attendings’ participating in these sessions.
+Residents will be prepped to pass EMIGS by the end of their second year.

 Resident Committees